hlindberg/misc-puppet-docs/improvements-arm-9.md

   common which is always 'true')
 * the path is datadir/category/value
 * datadir defaults to 'data'
+* if a string is given instead of an object, it is the category name

 i.e. which makes it enough to specify:

     ---
     version: 3
     hierarchy:
-        - category: 'environment'
+        - 'environment'
-        - category: 'operatingsystem'
+        - 'operatingsystem'
-        - category: 'osfamily'
+        - 'osfamily'
-        - category: 'common'
+        - 'common'

 Since the rest can be derived.